SimonWaldherr/golang-examples/readme.md

 ## About

 My first contact with [golang](http://golang.org) was in 2009, but then we went different ways.
 Now i want work again with golang and help others with their *first contact*.
 These examples explain the basics of golang.
 There will be more examples from time to time.

+if you like, feel free to add more golang examples.
+Many thanks to all [contributors](https://github.com/SimonWaldherr/golang-examples/graphs/contributors).

 ## Install go(lang)